-In commemoration of the 80-year anniversary of the São Teodoro de Nossa Senhora de Sion school in Villa Maria (São Paulo, Brazil), pupils exhibited their school’s heritage in text, pictures, documentaries and theatrical performances for their families and the whole school community.
+In commemoration of the 80-year anniversary of the São Teodoro de Nossa Senhora de Sion school in Vila Maria (São Paulo, Brazil), pupils exhibited their school’s heritage in text, pictures, documentaries and theatrical performances for their families and the whole school community.

 The presentations looked back over the NDS Congregation’s beginnings, the Sion charism, the sisters’ arrival in Brazil, and the history of Sion Villa Maria school to the current day.